-🥒 🎗 🕲 🖬 Required limit value: 0.1% by weight (1000 mg/kg) for regulated phthalates (sum of) in the material of interest (e.g. a print).
-CAS RN: Regulated phthalates are found in Appendix 8.
-Properties: Many phthalates are classified as toxic for reproduction.
+0.1% by weight (1000 mg/kg) for regulated phthalates (sum of) in the material of interest (e.g. a print).

+Regulated phthalates are found in Appendix 8.

+Many phthalates are classified as toxic for reproduction.
 DIDP is of concern in connection with hepatic toxicity.
-Many phthalates are suspected endocrine disrupters Use: Phthalates may be used as plasticizers in polymers.
+Many phthalates are suspected endocrine disrupters

+Phthalates may be used as plasticizers in polymers.
 Additives in adhesives, paints, lacquers, varnishes and solvents.

-Comments: Alternative plasticizers include citrates, sebacates, adipates, and phosphates etc. The terephthalate, DEHT and the cyclohexane DINCH are example of commercially available alternatives with low human and environmental toxicity.
+Alternative plasticizers include citrates, sebacates, adipates, and phosphates etc. The terephthalate, DEHT and the cyclohexane DINCH are example of commercially available alternatives with low human and environmental toxicity.
 There are also polymers that do not require plasticizers.
 However, each application needs to be individually assessed for each best specific technical performance.

-Legal background: Annex XVII of Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH) addresses the following legal limits: 0.1% by weight of the plasticized material in all articles for the sum of DEHP, DBP, BBP and DIBP, entry 51.
+Annex XVII of Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH) addresses the following legal limits:

+0.1% by weight of the plasticized material in all articles for the sum of DEHP, DBP, BBP and DIBP, entry 51.

 0.1% by weight in toys and childcare articles which can be placed in the mouth for DINP, DIDP and DNOP, entry 52.

 DIHP, DMEP, DIPP, DPP and DnHP have a restriction limit of 1000 mg/kg in clothing, related accessories, textiles other than clothing in skin contact, or footwear (CMR fast track) according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 72.
 This limit applies to each substance individually or in combination with other phthalates that are classifies as CMR substances.
 The CMR fast track restriction does not apply to clothing, related accessories, textiles other than clothing, or footwear within the scope of Regulation (EU) 2016/425 (PPE).

-Phthalate ester substances listed in both Annex XIV and/ or the Candidate List of Substances of Very High Concern for autho- rization of Regulation (EC) No 1907/2006 (REACH) is found in Appendix 8.
+Phthalate ester substances listed in found in Annex XIV, the Candidate list (REACH) and/or the French AGEC legislation (LOI n° 2020-105) in Appendix 8.

 All phthalates in toys and childcare articles for children aged 0-3 years are restricted (0.05%) in Denmark (BEK nr 855).

 In California: BBP, DINP, DEHP, DBP, DnHP and DIDP are listed in Proposition 65.
-Safe Harbor Limits: NSRL BBP 1200 μg/day (oral), NSRL DINP 146 μg/day.
+Safe Harbor Limits:

+NSRL BBP 1200 μg/day (oral), NSRL DINP 146 μg/day.

 NSRL DEHP 310 μg/day (oral), MADL DBP 8.7 μg/day, MADL DnHP 2200 μg/day (oral), MADL DIDP 2200 μg/day.

-Settlements agreed at 1000 ppm for DBP, DEHP, DIDP, DINP and DnHP.
-Note that the settle- ments apply only for the specific article in that settlement.
-Test method: EN-ISO 14389 (textile) ISO 16181-2 (footwear) Test equipment: GC-MS, LC-MS
+EN-ISO 14389 (textile) ISO 16181 -1, -2 (footwear)

+Test equipment: GC-MS, LC-MS LOQ: 100 mg/kg